iconindicators/appindicators/DEVELOPERS.md

     python3 -m tools.markdown_to_html DEVELOPERS.md
 ```

-TODO Add something here about using the above script to convert any .md file.
+Any `markdown` document may be converted to `html` using the same script.

 ---